Chapter 1 : He Nearly Killed the Cat

 James snapped out of it and looked at Harry in amusement.

 “Mummy!” repeated Harry for the thousandth time that day.
 He pointed again at Lily, then brought his hand to his mouth, made a kissing sound against his palm, and looked expectantly at James.

 James stared curiously at Harry, then broke into a wide grin.

 “You want me to kiss Mummy?
 Why didn’t you just say so?”

 He leapt up from the couch, cradling Harry in his left arm, and was at his wife’s side in a second.
-Wrapping his free arm around her waist, he kissed her blissfully, breathing in the scent of flowers, vanilla, and cinnamon that followed her wherever she went.
+Wrapping his free arm around her waist, he kissed her blissfully, breathing in the floral scent that followed her wherever she went.

 He grumbled when she pulled away from him, as Harry pounded his small fist impatiently against her shoulder.

 “Do you want one, too?” she laughed, ruffling the baby’s jet-black hair.
 She kissed him on the forehead and allowed him to plant a tiny kiss on her cheek in return.